tatsuyafujisaki/kotlin-sorting-algorithms/README.md

 * The space complexity O(1) means in-place sorting.
 * Stable sorting algorithms maintain the relative order of records with equal values.
 * n and 2n are both O(n).
+* Quicksort and heapsort are single words but merge sort is not.